CodeFreezr/100-days-of-code/r1-log.md

 ### R1D19:
 That RosettaCode Trip will take a bit longer, because I'dont want not only add a new gobey-repository.
 I'm very interested also to add code for some tasks in go, groovy and perhaps typescript / javascript.
 Based on the Idea of DrThomasMüller I collect all RosettaCode Task in Java, which are no grooynized.
 For this I have prepared a lot of #groovy-code to extract and streamline a lot of very clever go algorithm today.
 Enhance my gobye UX POC and decide to investigate a bit more in a vanila js tree navigation.
 My learnings for today was reading / writing csv, creating a very generic vanila http getter and create an all purpose search and replace util.

+### R1D20:
+RosettaCode is not that easy.
+Just the numbers are more then impressive: 870 Programming Tasks, 206 in Draft.
+681 Programming Languages, around 100 Categories and Sub-Categories with multiple parents assignment and everything without mindmap or dot-graph makes it really challenging to get an access to it.
+Another aspect are the data quality in the snippets and the category structure.
+From Typo's multiple root-trees with different semantics to classical SCA/Linting weakenings.
+With the help from golint, go vet, gofmt I could fix around 300 Issues, but there is no upstream interface.
+All the solutions I found was downstream and this for what ever reason not complete.
+So, Rosetta is a very high obstacle to climb.
+But even it costs some days, I hope I will have the power to crack the nut.
+Lets see.